 In a hyper-connected world, how can the valuable human connection be maintained between brands and customers? &Open is a ‘customer happiness platform’ that helps brands like Airbnb, WeWork and Turo stay connected to users through personalised gifting.
-In this episode, we are joined by &Open’s co-founder and Director Jonathan Legge to discuss how his startup is helping major companies win their customer’s hearts through the age-old practice of giving and why real relationships are built on care.
+In this episode, we are joined by &Open’s co-founder and CEO Jonathan Legge to discuss how his startup is helping major companies win their customer’s hearts through the age-old practice of giving and why real relationships are built on care.

 In this interview, Jonathan also talks about: